Tamper Proof Security System / Burglar Alarm Wiring

 |Infinite Ω||Zone fault.
 Wire shorted - Alarm Activated||Zone violated.
 Sensor tripped - Alarm Activated|

 Double End Of Line Resistors (DEOLR) can also indicate if a wire has been cut.
 DEOLR only works with one Normally Closed sensor per zone.
 Do not use DEOLR for fire, supervisory and keypad based zones.
-For this to work properly, the first sensor (on the left) should be in the alarm panel, and the second sensor (in parallel with the sensor) should be with the sensor itself.
+For this to work properly, both resistors should be with the sensor - not in the alarm panel.
 Otherwise, tampering with the sensor by shorting it as shown above will successfully bypass the sensor.
+See alarm wiring for examples.

 |0Ω||Zone fault.
 Wire shorted - Alarm Activated|